SirHexa10t/linux_bashrc/README.md

-## Dev Guiding principles:
+## Dev Guiding Principles:

-+ **Informative** functions should pack of as much *relevant* data into as few user requests as possible.
++ **Informative** functions should pack of as much *relevant* data, within as few user-requests as possible.
-+ **Potentially-harmful** functions *always* require bold and clear messages that prompt the user for approval.
++ **Potentially-harmful** functions *always* require approval via bold and clear prompts.
 + **Overridden** functionalities have the highest potential of improving the user-experience, thus they're fair-game.
   + Dare to replace basic functionalities with ones from better packages, or enforce the usage of 99%-necessary flags
-    + The user doesn't need to be familiar with the alternatives packages or useful flags, just make the same-old commands better.
+    + The user doesn't need to be familiar with the alternatives packages or useful flags, just make the same-old commands "better".
   + Include said replacements only if they're meaningfully-better.
   + It's fine to rely on specific packages.
     + It's up to the user to decide whether to install packages necessary for the bashrc functionality.